 Set aside a time of the week that you will schedule your posts so that you aren’t scrambling at the last minute (I know I’ve been guilty of this myself).

 Content is truly king on social media.
-But with a little planning you can make sure you rock your content calendar!
+But with a little planning you can make sure you rock your social media content calendar!

 How about you – any places you find helpful in sourcing or creating content?
 Share your thoughts in the comments below!